First Contentful Paint

 1. Fast server response (TTFB)

 The TTFB (the time between the request and the first byte the server sends) is always the first step in the rendering process.
-From that point on, your browser starts multitasking, and impact of further optimizations starts to decline.
+From that point on, your browser starts multitasking, and the impact of further optimizations starts to decline.
 The HTML code is the only request that directly affects all speed metrics.

 The speed at which the HTML code is sent from the server is often measured as the time to first byte (TTFB).
 It’s important to make this as quick as possible.
 Often you do this by enabling server side caching.